 There remains much to do.
 XPath is only a part of query languages like XSLT.
 We need to investigate applying METAXPath techniques to a more complete query language.
 In particular we need to articulate operators for restructuring, grouping, and aggregating nested, metadata trees.
 We plan to implement METAXPath and empirically test the efficiency of our design.
 (For AUCQL we analytically showed that the space and time overhead on queries was linear in the size of the metadata.)
-Finally, XPath lacks a formal semantics, but we need to develop a formal semantics for METAXPath and reason about the completeness of the level shift operator.
+It will be important to determine whether our suggested strategy for sharing and excluding metadata by copying pointers is efficient and maintainable in practice.
+Finally, although XPath lacks a formal semantics, we need to develop a formal semantics for METAXPath and reason about the completeness of the level shift operator.